Mattiplex/Nyan-Cat-Keyboard-/README.md

 day 5
 finish solving the led problem and schematics, research abt footprints, will assign them tmr
 day 6
 finished assigning the footprint , now welcome to wiring hell , also i'll be gone for two days so day 7 & 8 won't be any update
+day9&10
+change my switch to kalih HS switch , started the layout for my keyboard , wondering how to add usb c power to my pcb